Site123456/deepweber/README.md

   - Fine tuning 1
   - Basic next word prediction based on data gathered
   - Fine tuning 2
+The docs are incomplete and will soon be changed.
 ---
 ⚠️ **Disclaimer:** DeepWeber is intended for research and educational purposes only.
 Always respect website terms of service and local laws.